gphuang/gphuang.github.io/_posts/2016-10-15-notes-on-machine-learning.md

 3 key components in (image) classification task:

 * 1. A (parameterized) score function maps the raw image pixels to class scores (e.g., a linear function $$f(x_i,W) = Wx_i$$)
-* 2. A loss function **L** measures the quality of a particulary set of parameters using certain scores (e.g., Softmax/SVM)
+* 2. A loss function **L** measures the quality of a particular set of parameters using certain scores (e.g., Softmax/SVM)
 * 3. An optimization function finds the set of parameters **W** that minimize the loss function